Arenal Hotel Recommendation: Arenal Observatory Lodge; Part 2: Nature Trails And Things To Do

 Danta Waterfall Trail

 As noted above, the (Danta) Waterfall Trail and the Los Cangrejos Trail are the Arenal Observatory Lodge’s intermediate hiking trails.
 Since we do not recommend hiking the Los Cangrejos Trail unless you also plan to hike Cerro Chato, our obvious favourite choice for a moderate hike is the hotel’s (Danta) Waterfal trail.
 Not only does the hike provide a nice mix of uphill, downhill, and flat sections, but travellers are spoiled with the site of a beautiful waterfall along the way.
-If you are a waterfall-lover (and if you have already checked out the many other waterfalls that call the La Fortuna region home, as described in our related blog post The La Fortuna Waterfall And Other Arenal Waterfalls Worth A Visit), the Danta Waterfall should not be missed.
+If you are a waterfall-lover (and if you have already checked out La Fortuna’s most popular waterfall, as described in our related blog post Visiting The All-New La Fortuna Waterfall And Orchid Garden), the Danta Waterfall should not be missed.

 If you have hiked the Saino and La Hormiga Trails, as well as the (Danta) Waterfall Trail, you may be in search of an additional challenge.
 If so, try the River Trail accessed just below the hotel’s onsite restaurant and outdoor (uncovered) observatory deck.
 Unlike the Arenal Observatory Lodge’s other onsite trails, the River Trail is rugged, dense, and steep.
 Although there is not too much to see along the way that differs from the property’s other trails, the River Trail’s reward comes from accomplishing the brief, yet daunting, hike itself.
 Alternatively, for a full-day adventure and an extremely physical challenge, guests may opt to hike Cerro Chato.
 Although Cerro Chato is not owned by the Arenal Observatory Lodge, one of its two access points is located on the Arenal Observatory Lodge’s property.
 As a result, guests of the lodge (as well as day visitors) may choose to hike Cerro Chato to and from the hotel, if they dare.
 For more information about Cerro Chato, including why the dormant volcano holds such a dear place in our hearts, don’t miss our related blog post Our Cerro Chato Hike Engagement.